Shehzad Roy: Paid to Learn

 In 2003, the Trust pioneered the concept of I-am-paid-to-learn, a non-profit that offers working children an alternative to child labour; makes them aware of their rights as children, as workers and as citizens.
 With nearly 1800 students in schools across Pakistan, a 2.2-year accelerated primary education course is taught to the children who spend most of their days working in car-repair shops & other general stores in Karachi, Lahore & Rawalpindi.
 The programme also sponsors the continuing education of top graduates who are encouraged to enroll in mainstream secondary schools.

 Public School Reform

 A few years after Paid-to-learn was initiated, Shehzad realised that this program was not enough to educate the masses.
 Most children of school-going age in Pakistan (over 85%) only have access to government schools which are plagued with low teacher attendance, dilapidated buildings, poor facilities, a curriculum and teaching culture that starves creativity and encourages rote-learning, etc.

-The Trust's school reform project at the SMB Fatima Jinnah Government Girls School in Karachi has involved the following: